cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 # CI parallelization interactions

-During parallelization mode, Cypress {% url "Dashboard Service" dashboard-service %} interacts with your CI machines to orchestrate the parallelization of a test run via {% urlHash 'load-balancing' Balance-strategy %} of specs across available CI machines by the following process:
+During parallelization mode, the Cypress {% url "Dashboard Service" dashboard-service %} interacts with your CI machines to orchestrate the parallelization of a test run via {% urlHash 'load-balancing' Balance-strategy %} of specs across available CI machines by the following process:

-1. CI machines contact Cypress {% url "Dashboard Service" dashboard-service %} to indicate the project spec files of the test run.
+1. CI machines contact the Cypress {% url "Dashboard Service" dashboard-service %} to indicate which spec files to run in the project.
-2. Once a machine has contacted Cypress, it has automatically opted-in to receiving work or a spec file to run.
+2. A machine opts in to receiving a spec file to run by contacting Cypress.
-3. Upon receiving requests from a CI machines, Cypress calculates the estimated duration to test each spec file for the run.
+3. Upon receiving requests from a CI machines, Cypress calculates the estimated duration to test each spec file.
 4. Based on these estimations, Cypress distributes ({% urlHash 'load-balances' Balance-strategy %}) spec files one-by-one to each available machine in a way that minimizes overall test run time.
-5. As each CI machine finishes its assigned spec file, more spec files are distributed to it.
+5. As each CI machine finishes running its assigned spec file, more spec files are distributed to it.
 This process repeats until all spec files are complete.
 6. Upon completion of all spec files, Cypress {% urlHash 'waits for a configurable amount of time' Run-completion-delay %} before considering the test run as fully complete.
-This is done to support {% urlHash 'grouping of runs' Grouping-test-runs %}.
+This is done to better support {% urlHash 'grouping of runs' Grouping-test-runs %}.

-The diagram below depicts the general parallelization process mentioned above.
+### Parallelization process

 {% img 'no-border' /img/guides/parallelization/parallelization-overview.png "Parallelization Overview" %}

 # Balance strategy

 Cypress will automatically balance your spec files across the available machines in your CI provider.
 Cypress calculates which spec file to run based on the data collected from previous runs.
-This ensures that your spec files run as fast as possible, with no need for manual configuration or tweaking.
+This ensures that your spec files run as fast as possible, with no need for manual configuration.

 As more and more tests are recorded to the Cypress Dashboard, Cypress can better predict how long a given spec file will take to run.
-Only the relatively recent run history of a spec file is considered for forecasting the next possible test duration as project spec files change over time, and the older run history becomes less relevant.
-This spec duration history analysis visualized below:
+To prevent irrelevant data from affecting the duration prediction, Cypress doesn't use old historical run data regarding the spec file.

+### Spec duration history analysis

 {% img 'no-border' /img/guides/parallelization/spec-forecast.png "Spec duration forecasting" %}

-With a duration forecast (or estimation) for each spec file of a test run, Cypress will be able to distribute spec files to available CI resources in descending order of spec run duration.
-In this manner, the most time-consuming specs are started first which effectively minimizes the overall test run duration.
+With a duration estimation for each spec file of a test run, Cypress can distribute spec files to available CI resources in descending order of spec run duration.
+In this manner, the most time-consuming specs start first which minimizes the overall test run duration.

 {% note info %}
-Duration estimation is done for each browser the spec file was tested against.
-This is necessary since performance characteristics vary by browser, and therefore it is perfectly acceptable to see different duration estimates for each browser a spec file was tested against.
+Duration estimation is done separately for every browser the spec file was tested against.
+This is helpful since performance characteristics vary by browser, and therefore it is perfectly acceptable to see different duration estimates for each browser a spec file was tested against.
 {% endnote %}

-**Example of tests run without parallelization**
+### Example of tests run without parallelization

 Without running your Cypress tests in parallel, your spec files run alphabetically, one right after another.
-Below shows an example of how our {% url "`example-kitchen-sink`" https://github.com/cypress-io/cypress-example-kitchensink %} tests may run without parallelization - taking 2 minutes and 38 seconds to complete all of our tests.
+Below shows an example of how our {% url "`example-kitchen-sink`" https://github.com/cypress-io/cypress-example-kitchensink %} tests may run without parallelization - taking **2 mins and 38 secs** to complete all of our tests.

 ```text
 Machine 1 (Total of 2m 38s)